apify/apify-docs/sources/academy/platform/running_a_web_server.md

 ---
 title: Running a web server on the Apify platform
-description: A web server running in an actor can act as a communication channel with the outside world.
+description: A web server running in an Actor can act as a communication channel with the outside world.
 Learn how to easily set one up with Node.js.
 sidebar_position: 11
 category: apify platform
 slug: /running-a-web-server